nikolask1986/deploi-tech/README.md

 ## API Endpoints

 ### Authentication

-- POST /auth/login - Login user
+- POST /auth/login - Login user and get JWT token
+  - Body: { username, password }
+  - Returns: { access_token, user }

+### Users

 - POST /users - Create new user
+  - Body: { username, password, role?, tier? }
+  - Public endpoint
 - GET /users - Get all users (admin only)
+  - Requires: Admin role
-- GET /users/:id - Get user by ID
+- GET /users/:id - Get user by ID (admin only)
+  - Requires: Admin role
+- PATCH /users/:id - Update user (admin only)
+  - Requires: Admin role
+  - Body: { username?, password?, role?, tier? }

 ### Products

-- GET /products - Get all products (user: own products, admin: all products)
+- GET /products - Get products based on user's role and tier
+  - Admin: sees all products
+  - Users: see their own products and products matching their tier level
 - POST /products - Create a new product
+  - Body: { name, description, minimumTier? }
+  - Product's tier is automatically set to creator's tier
 - GET /products/:id - Get product by ID
+  - Admin: can access any product
+  - Users: can only access their own products
+- PATCH /products/:id - Update product
+  - Admin: can update any product
+  - Users: can only update their own products
+  - Cannot set tier higher than user's own tier
+  - Body: { name?, description?, minimumTier? }

+### Tier System

+The application implements a tier-based access system:

+- FREE
+- BASIC
+- PREMIUM
+- ENTERPRISE

+Users can only:

+- Create products at their tier level
+- View products at or below their tier level
+- Update their own products
+- Cannot set product tiers higher than their own

+Admins have full access to all products regardless of tier.

-A postman collection is included in the root directory called `deploi-tech-test.json`.
+A Postman collection is included in the root directory: `deploi-tech-test.json`.

 ## Local Development

 ```bash